udevbe/greenfield/docs/pages/design/index.md

 # Compositor

-The Compositor is at the center of everything.
+The Compositor package sits at the center.
 It's responsible for drawing application pixels on the screen and handling all user input for these applications.
 It's a [Wayland compositor](https://en.wikipedia.org/wiki/Wayland_(protocol)#Wayland_compositors) library that is 100% compatible with existing native Wayland protocol.
 It implements the Wayland protocols `core` and `xdg-shell`.
 In the browser, all applications are drawn using a WebGL texture inside a HTML5 canvas.